gebrial/gebrial.github.io/README.md

 ## Sanjaya's Custom Instructions

-Use `yarn export` to build static version of site which builds files to `out` folder.
-Then use `yarn serve` to serve the static files.
+Use `yarn build` to build static version of site which builds files to `docs` folder.